Ian0926/MIPI_UDC_LVGroup_HFUT/README.md

 > This repository is the official [MIPI Challenge 2022](http://mipi-challenge.org/#) implementation of Team LVGroup_HFUT in [Image Restoration for Under-display Camera](https://codalab.lisn.upsaclay.fr/competitions/4874).

+> The restoration results of the tesing images can be downloaded from [here](https://pan.baidu.com/s/10Te4V1q4wRXi3x_MzvIHpA?pwd=0ino).

 ## Usage

 ### Single image inference